All News — Page 2

 Dr. Douglas Frank

-Investigators and animal experts from U.S. Fish and Wildlife and other law enforcement agencies are at a residence in Tillman’s Corner — an unincorporated area of Mobile County southwest of the City of Mobile — because of reports that around 15 monkeys are living on the residential property.
-The investigators have come back a second […]
+Investigators and animal experts are at a residence in Tillman’s Corner near Mobile because of reports that monkeys are living on a residential property.

-He lived and worked through Alabama’s transition from a solid Democrat state to a solid Republican state.
-Charles S. “Charlie” Snider Sr. of Montgomery, died in Montgomery yesterday, December 1, at age 93.
-With him, he took stories and knowledge of a bygone era of Alabama politics and recent history.
-Snider managed Governor George Wallace’s […]
+Charles “Charlie” Snider Sr. of Montgomery yesterday at age 93.
+With him, he took stories and knowledge of a bygone era of Alabama politics.

-Ann Bedsole published her life story in 2022 at age 92.
-The book’s title is “Leave Your Footprint.”
-She died December 1, 2025, at age 95.
-She left many footprints.
+Ann Bedsole died on December 1, 2025, at age 95.
 She left a footprint on the Alabama Legislature and the Republican Party.
-Bedsole was the first Republican woman elected to the Alabama House of Representatives, […]

-Folks in central Alabama who saw David Culberson in his black-striped ref uniform would instantly recognize him.
-He refereed hundreds of high school football games since the 1960s.
-For 25 years, he was an official with the Alabama High School Athletic Association.
-He worked Friday night lights.
-Culberson, a Sylacauga native, died at his home […]
+Folks in Alabama who saw David Culberson in his black-striped uniform would instantly recognize him.
+He refereed games since the 1960s.

 Red's Little Schoolhouse